Solar Panels in Ballyfarnon, Co. Roscommon

 A 4kWp system in Ballyfarnon typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,468 kWh/year, paying for itself in 4-6 years.

-What roof direction is best for solar panels in Ballyfarnon?
+Is my roof suitable for solar panels in Ballyfarnon?

 Sources